ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/04A ASK.md

 #### Description

 Opens a field message window and lets player choose a single line.
 ASK saves the chosen line index into a temp variable which you can retrieve with PSHI\_L 0.

-[AASK][] is an upgrade that also lets you set the window position.
+[AASK](06F AASK.md) is an upgrade that also lets you set the window position.

-  [AASK]: 06F%20AASK.md "wikilink"